hwangs12/hacker-news/README.md

 # Welcome to Hacker-News

-### This is using algolia API to view hacker news by relevance of the search result
+### This app is based off of algolia API to view hacker news by relevance to your search result

-### You can navigate through the different pages.